n1r7/compliance/hub.md

 ### Redefine anti-money laundering compliance programs
 Adhere to the existing tenets of anti-money laundering compliance, but connect the concepts in such a way that allows for greater program efficiency.
 1. Risk assessment
-a.
-Business landscape – what do companies do?
+  1. Business landscape – what do companies do?
-i.
-Products and their functionality (features, limits, controls) ii.
-Services iii.
-Customer types iv.
-Geographies
+    1. Products and their functionality (features, limits, controls)
+    2. Services
+    3. Customer types
+    4. Geographies
-v.
-Partners and vendors
+    5. Partners and vendors
-b.
-Legal landscape – what do companies have to comply with?
+  2. Legal landscape – what do companies have to comply with?
-c.
-Policy landscape – what are companies saying they do?
+  3. Policy landscape – what are companies saying they do?
-i.
-Can companies answer “yes” to everything required under FFIEC exam manual?
+    1. Can companies answer “yes” to everything required under FFIEC exam manual?
-d.
-Business rules, processes, and procedures – how are companies doing what they say they do?
+  4. Business rules, processes, and procedures – how are companies doing what they say they do?
 2. AML Compliance Program
-a.
-KYC
+    1. KYC
-b.
-Transaction monitoring
+    2. Transaction monitoring
-i.
-Rules and reputation lists: what do companies care about now? ii.
-Supervised machine learning: what should companies care about? iii.
-Unsupervised machine learning: what do companies need to be aware of?
+      1. Rules and reputation lists: what do companies care about now?
+      2. Supervised machine learning: what should companies care about?
+      3. Unsupervised machine learning: what do companies need to be aware of?
-c.
-Investigations
+    3. Investigations
-d.
-Reporting
+    4. Reporting

 ### Design to recursively learn
 1. Perception – what is happening now?